educfn/avalonia-docs/docs/tutorials/music-store-app/opening-a-dialog.md

 # Open a Dialog

 On this page you will learn how to use _ReactiveUI_ to manage another window in your app.
 The new window will eventually contain a search facility, and a button to add one of the album covers found to a list in the main window.
-This new window will be opened as a dialog - that is it will prevent activity in the main window while it is showing.
+This new window will be opened as a dialog - this will prevent activity in the main window while it is showing.

 ## Add a New Dialog Window